 County Attorney Chris Menefee recently announced that the ITC lawsuit had been settled for $900,000, a development he hailed as “a victory for taxpayers.”

 “This is a sizeable settlement,” Menefee said.
 “One of the largest our office has achieved for this type of case.
 We will look at all angles to seek environmental justice and push these companies to follow proper preventative measures to avoid future disasters like this one.”

 However, Menefee chafes at a recent state law that prevents municipalities from filing lawsuits under Texas environmental laws when the state has already acted in the matter.

 He urged “state legislators to revisit the law preventing Harris County from bringing environmental claims that affect its residents.
 Harris County should be allowed to pursue comprehensive actions against these polluters.”

-Unfortunately, in recent years there has been a number of fires, explosions and leaks at petrochemical and refinery facilities scattered across the state that posed an array of dangers to the environment and nearby residents.
-Nearby towns, cities and counties have then taken legal actions for compensation for environmental damage and to recoup responder costs.
+Unfortunately, in recent years there have been a number of fires, explosions and leaks at petrochemical and refinery facilities scattered across the state that posed an array of dangers to the environment and nearby residents.
+Nearby towns, cities and counties have taken legal actions for compensation for environmental damage and to recoup responder costs.